Koigor97/wdd231/README.md

 # wdd230 - Web Frontend 1

-**wdd230 Web Frontend 1** is a 3 credit course focused on planning, designing, and developing responsive website with HTML, CSS and JavaScript.
-Paying attention to usability, accessibility, and best practices in the world of Frontend Development.
+**wdd131 Web Dynamic Fundamentals ** This two-credit course builds on prior experience in Web Fundamentals and programming.
+Students will learn to create dynamic websites that use JavaScript to respond to events, update content, and create responsive user experiences.
+The course introduces responsive design using HTML, CSS, and JavaScript with attention to usability, accessibility, and best practices in web frontend development.
 This is a block course, meaning, it's 14 weeks semester course, crunched to a 7 week semester course.
 The course is structured in this way: Per week ↓
 | Learning activities 🎯| Team activities 🤝 | Assignments 📚| Course Project 🧪|
 | :-------: | :--------: | :---------: | :----------: |